SIM Swapping Protection: How to Stop Attackers From Hijacking Your Phone Number

 How to Know If You've Been SIM-Swapped

-Act immediately: call your carrier from a different phone or Wi-Fi calling, visit a retail store in person with government ID, and lock down your most critical accounts — email and financial — from a trusted device before the attacker can access them.
+Act immediately: call your carrier from a different phone or via Wi-Fi calling, visit a retail store in person with government ID, and lock down your most critical accounts — email and financial — from a trusted device before the attacker can access them.
 Time matters.
 Most SIM swap attacks are carried out within 30 to 60 minutes of the number transfer.

 Step-by-Step: How to Protect Yourself From SIM Swapping